HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 > **Key Information:** A control operator may receive compensation for operating an amateur station when the communication is part of classroom instruction at an educational institution. {{< link id="T1D08" >}}

 Generally, you can't get paid for operating an amateur station — we're in this for the love of radio, not the paycheck.
-The classroom-instruction exception covers cases like a science teacher who operates the school's amateur station as part of teaching about radio: the teacher is compensated for teaching, not for providing a paid radio service.
+The classroom exception covers a teacher who operates the school's amateur station as part of teaching about radio.
+They're being paid to teach, not to operate the station.

 Part 97 includes a few other narrow compensation exceptions, which we'll cover in the Prohibited Transmissions discussion below.